yuktn/yuktn/README.md

 ### Learning

-I'm looking forward to learn different languages, like Go, Java, and Typescript.
+I'm looking forward to learn different languages, like Go, Java.

-Many of my earlier codes are partially vibe-coded, but I try to use much less AI in my development lately.
+Many of my earlier codes are partially vibe-coded, but I try to use much less AI in my development lately, as I'm still learning after all.
 *(For `simpleNextNode`, I wrote all of my own code!)* **Thank you for visiting!**